walmsles/serverless-observability/README.md

 ## About the project

-This project implements a vanilla event driven architecture pattern as seen [here](https://serverlessland.com/patterns/apigw-lambda-eventbridge-sam-java) on the Serverless Land website.
+This project implements a vanilla event-driven architecture pattern as seen [here](https://serverlessland.com/patterns/apigw-lambda-eventbridge-sam-java) on the Serverless Land website.
 This architecture link contains a Java implementation, the implementation here is in Python.

 There are 3 components to this project:

 1. **NotificationFunction** - this takes the payload from the API, injects a correlation_id and forwards it to EventBridge as a notify-order event.
-2. **DeliveryFunction** - This is a simple function which takes the detail of the event, removes the meta-data from the body and sends this to the configured API endpoint.
+2. **DeliveryFunction** - This is a simple function that takes the detail of the event, removes the meta-data from the body and sends this to the configured API endpoint.
 This lambda uses the [tenacity library](https://pypi.org/project/tenacity/) for retries in the code with a wait time between 3 and 8 seconds on any failure from calling the "slow api".
 3. **SlowAPI** - This is an Api that has been setup to mimic an unstable real-world API and has been setup with the following constraints:

    1. 20% of the API Calls will fail immediately.